Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/interfaces.md

 | TAdditionalParams | A model specifying additional non-path parameters to the availability request                 |

 ### `checkLocalNameAvailability` {#Azure.ResourceManager.checkLocalNameAvailability}

-Adds check location-specific name availability operation, normally used if a resource name must be globally unique (for example, if the resource exposes and endpoint that uses the resource name in the url)

 ```typespec
 op Azure.ResourceManager.checkLocalNameAvailability(apiVersion: string, subscriptionId: string, provider: Microsoft.ThisWillBeReplaced, location: string, body: TRequest): TResponse | Azure.ResourceManager.ErrorResponse